-THE STATE OF TEXAS
+STATE OF TEXAS (S)

-(S) (S) (S)

-COUNTY OF DALLAS
+(S) (S) COUNTY OF DALLAS

-BEFORE ME, the undersigned Notary Public, personally appeared RAY ROBBINS, and known to me to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that he executed the above instrument for the purposes and consideration expressed therein.
+Before me, a Notary Public, on this day personally appeared ROBERT M. HENRY, known to me to be the person and officer whose name is subscribed to the foregoing instrument and acknowledged to me that the same was the act of MANNATECH, INC., and that he has executed the same on behalf of said corporation for the purposes and consideration therein expressed, and in the capacity therein stated.